kgateway-dev/kgateway/install/helm/README.md

 # Gloo Edge Helm chart
 This directory contains the resources used to generate the Gloo Edge Helm chart archive.

-> All make targets are currently defined in the [Makefile](https://github.com/solo-io/gloo/blob/master/Makefile) and should be executed from the root of the repository.
+📝 [make targets](https://opensource.com/article/18/8/what-how-makefile]) are currently defined in the [Makefile](https://github.com/solo-io/gloo/blob/master/Makefile) and should be executed from the root of the repository 📝

 ## Directory Structure
 ### generate.go